-Bright Beginnings Center-Cased Program is a year-round Head Start and Early Head Start program for children six weeks to five-years-old that supports children’s progress and development through comprehensive services for children and families in the area of early learning, health, and family well-being.
+Bright Beginnings’ Center-Based Program is a year-round Head Start and Early Head Start program for children birth to five-years-old that supports their progress and development through comprehensive services for children and families in the area of early learning, health, and family well-being.

-The overall goal of Bright Beginnings’ Head Start and Early Head Start program is to provide children with a learning environment that helps them develop socially, emotionally, physically, and cognitively towards school readiness during their program enrollment.
-Our comprehensive, evidence-based services are built on the key principles of individualization and partnership with parents.
+The overall goal of Bright Beginnings’ Head Start and Early Head Start program is to provide children with a learning environment that helps them develop socially, emotionally, physically, and cognitively so that they will not only be school ready but excel in school.
+Our comprehensive, evidence-based services are built on the key principles of both individualization and partnership with parents.

 Teachers also prepare a portfolio for each child that includes pictures, written observations, and work samples that capture children’s thoughts and ideas to discuss at parent-teacher conferences.